ui/stamps-api-docs/source/reward_api.rst

-token       Yes         Authentication string user        No          A string indicating customer's email or Member ID merchant    Yes         Integer indicating merchant ID to be queried for reward
+token       Yes         Authentication string user        No          A string indicating customer's email or Member ID merchant    Yes         Integer indicating merchant ID to be queried for reward ..store       No          Integer indicating store ID to be queried for reward,
+..
+If not specified rewards on all store will be returned
 =========== =========== =========================

 Example of API call request using cURL